Assessment Helps You

 No Transcript?
 No Problem!

-- If you're attending on an F-1 visa, you should review orientation materials offered by International Student Programs office before completing assessment.
+- If you're attending on an F-1 visa, you should review orientation materials offered by the International Student Programs office before completing assessment.

 English as a Second Language